 Income-Contingent Repayment Plan

-- Allows you to get monthly payments based on your adjusted gross income, total amount of your loans, and family size so that they go up or down depending on how much you earn each year
+- Lets you get monthly payments based on your adjusted gross income, the total amount of your loans, and family size so that they go up or down depending on how much you earn each year

 - Increases the repayment period to as many as 25 years

 - Enables you to get any unpaid balance forgiven after 25 years of consistent, qualifying payments